 Back in 2003, the Class of 1968 reunion committee contacted me about the "In Memoriam" display they were assembling for the upcoming reunion.
 At that point the growing list consisted of 20 deceased classmates.
 They had solicited living class members for personal memories of each of the 20, which was to be displayed at the upcoming reunion.
 But given the homogeneous nature of those who typically participate in this sort of thing, there were several deceased classmates as yet unaccounted for.
-One of these was Linda Wharton who has always headed the class "In Memoriam" list, as she was killed in an car accident the summer between 10th and 11th grades.
+One of these was Linda Wharton who has always headed the class "In Memoriam" list, as she was killed in a car accident outside Fitchville the summer between 10th and 11th grades.
 As my time with the Class of 1968 was likewise severed that same summer I have always felt a connection to her.
 Click below for more on this topic:

 Big day yesterday as I was able to wander around inside Osborn and inside the Junior High with my camera.
 I will link to the photos and will save the junior high story for later.

 Please bear with me as i indulge my mystical side.
 Last Friday I returned to the Osborn school grounds at sunset, a few hours after I had watched the last recess.
 Something seemed to draw me down there again and I am within easy walking distance.
 There were still three kids in the orange shirts on the playground, but the building was empty and locked up for the night.
 I felt the nurturing and protective force that has always emanated from the building flow to me as I stood there, as it did 50+ years ago each time I returned to the near empty school building from my afternoon safety patrol shifts to pick up my books before walking home.